The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2024-0107: Nvidia GPU Display Driver RCE Vulnerability

-CVE-2024-0107 is a remote code execution flaw in Nvidia GPU Display Driver for Windows that enables unprivileged users to trigger out-of-bounds reads.
+CVE-2024-0107 is a remote code execution vulnerability in Nvidia GPU Display Driver for Windows that allows unprivileged users to exploit out-of-bounds reads.
 This article covers technical details, affected versions, and mitigation.

 CVE-2024-0107 Overview

-CVE-2024-0107 is an out-of-bounds read vulnerability affecting NVIDIA GPU Display Driver for Windows.
-The vulnerability exists in the user mode layer of the driver, where an unprivileged regular user can trigger an out-of-bounds read condition.
-Successful exploitation of this vulnerability can lead to severe consequences including code execution, denial of service, escalation of privileges, information disclosure, and data tampering.
+CVE-2024-0107 affects the NVIDIA GPU Display Driver for Windows.
+The flaw resides in the user mode layer, where an unprivileged local user can trigger an out-of-bounds read [CWE-125].
+Successful exploitation can lead to code execution, denial of service, privilege escalation, information disclosure, and data tampering.
+The vulnerability impacts a wide range of NVIDIA products, including GeForce, Quadro, RTX, Tesla, Virtual GPU, and Cloud Gaming installations on Windows hosts.

 Critical Impact